Directed and multi-directed animals on the king's lattice: Animals in the king's lattice and heaps of segments

-Let $A$ be an animal; we say that a site~$t$ of~$A$ is \emph{connected} to another site~$s$ if there exists a directed path from~$s$ to~$t$ visiting only sites of~$A$.
-In particular, all the sites of a given segment are connected to each other.
+In the next two sections, we describe bijections between animals in the king's lattice and heaps of segments.
+We first consider directed animals, defined in Section~\ref{sec:intro}.
+In the king's lattice, the source of a directed animal~$A$ is not unique; it may be any of the bottommost sites.
+By convention, we call \emph{source} of~$A$ the leftmost of these sites (Figure~\ref{fig:directed}, left).

-We say that an animal $A$ is \emph{directed} if it is directed of source~$s$, for some site $s$ of $A$.
-The source~$s$ is not unique; it may be any site of the bottommost segment of $A$ (see Figure~\ref{fig:directed}, left).
-By convention, we call \emph{source} of~$A$ the leftmost site of the bottommost segment.
+\begin{proposition} The projection $\pi$ induces a bijection between directed animals and pyramids of segments, both taken up to a translation. \end{proposition}

-A heap of polymers is called a \emph{pyramid} if it has a unique minimal polymer.
-Definition~\ref{def:projection} implies that two segments that are connected in the lattice~$\mathcal N$ have concurrent projections; this entails that the restriction of the projection~$\pi$ is a bijection between directed animals and pyramids of polymers (Figure~\ref{fig:directed}).
-This bijection works identically to the classical bijection between directed animals on the square lattice and strict pyramids of dimers \cite{viennot,betrema}.
-We use this bijection to enumerate directed animals in Section~\ref{sec:directed}.
+This bijection is illustrated in Figure~\ref{fig:directed}.
+It works identically to the classical bijections with heaps of dimers; we refer to \cite{betrema} for details.